tedsuo/raaraa/README.md

 ### MutualAquaintances
 List of Users with a Friending that matches one of two given Users.
 Updates whenever a referenced user updates their PhotoStream.

-### Feed
-Collected PhotoStreams of MutualAquaintances.
-Generated every time a PhotoStream the MutualAquaintance is updated.